Overview

 Course description

-The use of electricity is fundamental to modern life and without a secure supply, society in its current form would collapse.
+The use of electricity, for example, is fundamental to modern life.
+Without a secure supply, society in its current form would collapse.
 Consequently, the importance of efficient and sustainable generation, secure distribution, and intelligent user devices cannot be overstated.
-This will be a lifetime challenge facing the next generation as traditional sources of energy will run out and new ways of generating, distributing and using electricity must be sought.
-Electrical and Electronic Engineers have a vital role in addressing this challenge.
+This will be a lifetime challenge facing the next generation - and electrical and electronic engineers have a vital role to play.

 Special features